-Applicants will be advised of the outcome by September 2014 and should plan to take up the residency 3 to 6 months before the 2015 National Folk Festival.
+Applicants will be advised of the outcome by September 2015 and should plan to take up the residency three to six months before the 2016 National Folk Festival.

 Selection is based on the quality and significance of the project, the applicant’s artistic quality and capacity to undertake research in the collections, the relevance of the collections to the project and the practicality of the project (eg timelines, type of performance event).

-Applications for the 2015/16 Fellowship open in April 2015 and close on 30 July 2015.
+Applications for the 2016 Fellowship open in late April 2015 and close on 30 July 2015.
 No applications or changes will be accepted after that date.